Whitsunday Region: History

 The Bowen Municipality was constituted on 7 August 1863 under the Municipalities Act 1858 (a piece of New South Wales legislation inherited by Queensland at its separation four years earlier).
 On 11 November 1879, the Wangaratta Division was created as one of 74 divisions around Queensland under the Divisional Boards Act 1879.
 With the passage of the Local Authorities Act 1902, Wangaratta became a shire and Bowen became a town on 31 March 1903.

 On 19 January 1910, the Shire of Proserpine was excised from Wangaratta.
 It was renamed on 18 February 1989.

 On 2 April 1960, the Town of Bowen was abolished, and merged into the Shire of Wangaratta, which was renamed Bowen.

 In July 2007, the Local Government Reform Commission released its report and recommended that the two areas amalgamate.
 Both councils and residents across the board opposed amalgamation, although amalgamation with each other was the preferred option of each if forced to choose.
 On 15 March 2008, the Shires formally ceased to exist, and elections were held on the same day to elect councillors and a mayor to the Regional Council.

 In 2012, a petition signed by over 1600 people requested that the Whitsunday Region be de-amalgamated.
 Although the number of signatories was sufficiently large, the Queensland Government refused the request for a de-amalgamation vote arguing that the financial modelling did not show that deamalgamation would be financially viable.

 In March 2017, many areas of the Whitsunday Region were damaged by Cyclone Debbie.
 The Proserpine Council Chambers was extensively damaged.

 Cyclone Debbie recovery

 A new $6 million council administration building will be constructed in Proserpine during late 2018/2019, after this facility is completed workers that are temporarily being housed in Cannonvale will re-locate back to Proserpine.
 This will be a major new building that will also include a new disaster hub and resilience center.

-Wards
+Current Council

 The council is split into six divisions, each returning one councillor, plus a mayor.